 Hawaii’s five islands

 Hawaii has five islands that are very different from each other.
 We opted to spend our entire vacation on the Big Island (yes, that is its name) and I am glad we did because there was so much to do.
 There are the coffee farms, Kona, Volcano National Park, the farthest point in the US, swimming, etc. Tons of stuff to do.

 Logistics of our Stay

 We stayed at the Sheraton which was a decent place to stay during the week.
 It is a great place for kids, so if you are having a weekend get-way, maybe not.
 One of my favorite memories of the trip was walking across the street to this little pizza place and getting the pizza to-go, bringing it back and sitting on our balcony having dinner and watching the ocean pass the time.

 We rented an SUV, which is advisable if you are going to be on the island.
 You could get away with a car, but there were several off road spots that we wanted to see as well.

 We chose the Hawaii Forest & Trail.
 While Maunakea isn’t an active one, it is still a volcano.
-If you want action, you have to go to the other volcano on the island Mauna Loa (as of 2016 it was spitting lava).
+If you want action, you have to go to the other volcano on the island Mauna Loa.

 The tour was small so that was good.
 The guide brought dinner for the trip and half way up we stopped at a camp and enjoyed some tasty stew.
 Then we were given coats and gloves for the trip up.
-If you plan to venture up alone, make sure you have proper gear.
+If you plan to venture up alone, make sure you have proper gear as it is freezing.
 Also there are lots of guidelines and rules that you need to be aware of if you do not take a guide.
 Read more about them at the visitor center.

 As we approached up we were told there were two things that could happen.
 If there are clouds, we get a super awesome sunset.
 If there were no clouds, we could see the green snap of light that happens at sunset.
 Either would have been great; we had clouds.